 The City View Tour is our classic tour offering for those looking to get a great introduction to Boston.
-On this tour you will get to know the history and culture of the city.
+On this tour you will get to know the history and culture of the city, with views of the Freedom Trail, the Bunker Hill Monument, USS Constitution (“Old Ironside”), and much more!
 You will discover the unique character and charm of each community up close, in person, in a way that’s only possible by bicycle.

 This comprehensive tour covers all of Boston’s best sites, including:

-- The North End – Boston’s Italian and oldest residential neighborhood
+- The North End – Home of Paul Revere’s House and Boston’s Italian and oldest residential neighborhood

 - The Rose Kennedy Greenway – Boston’s newest public park